verilator/verilator/docs/guide/languages.rst

 Unknown States
 --------------

-Verilator is mostly a two state simulator, not a four state simulator.
+Verilator is mostly a two-state simulator, not a four-state simulator.
-However, it has two features which uncover most initialization bugs (including many that a four state simulator will miss.)
+However, it has two features that uncover most initialization bugs (including many that a four-state simulator will miss.)

 Identity comparisons (=== or !==) are converted to standard ==/!= when neither side is a constant.
-This may make the expression yield a different result compared to a four state simulator.
+This may make the expression yield a different result than a four-state simulator.
 An === comparison to X will always be false, so that Verilog code which checks for uninitialized logic will not fire.

-Assigning X to a variable will actually assign a constant value as determined by the :vlopt:`--x-assign` option.
-This allows runtime randomization, thus if the value is actually used, the random value should cause downstream errors.
+Assigning X to a variable will assign a constant value as determined by the :vlopt:`--x-assign` option.
+This allows runtime randomization; thus, if the value is used, the random value should cause downstream errors.
 Integers also get randomized, even though the Verilog 2001 specification says they initialize to zero.
-Note however that randomization happens at initialization time and hence during a single simulation run, the same constant (but random) value will be used every time the assignment is executed.
+However, randomization happens at initialization time; hence, during a single simulation run, the same constant (but random) value will be used every time the assignment is executed.

 All variables, depending on :vlopt:`--x-initial` setting, are typically randomly initialized using a function.
-By running several random simulation runs you can determine that reset is working correctly.
+You can determine that reset is working correctly by running several random simulation runs.
 On the first run, have the function initialize variables to zero.
 On the second, have it initialize variables to one.
-On the third and following runs have it initialize them randomly.
+On the third and following runs, have it initialize them randomly.
 If the results match, reset works.
-(Note this is what the hardware will really do.)
-In practice, just setting all variables to one at startup finds most problems (since typically control signals are active-high).
+(Note that this is what the hardware will do.)
+In practice, setting all variables to one at startup finds the most problems (since control signals are typically active-high).

 :vlopt:`--x-assign` applies to variables explicitly initialized or assigned an X. Uninitialized clocks are initialized to zero, while all other state holding variables are initialized to a random value.
-Event driven simulators will generally trigger an edge on a transition from X to 1 (posedge) or X to 0 (negedge).
+Event-driven simulators will generally trigger an edge on a transition from X to 1 (posedge) or X to 0 (negedge).
 However, by default, since clocks are initialized to zero, Verilator will not trigger an initial negedge.
 Some